grongierisc/interoperability-embedded-python/README.md

 If this operation is called using a MyRequest message, the my_message function will be called thanks to the dispatcher, otherwise the on_message function will be called.

 ## 7.9.
 The `director` class
-The Directorclass is used for nonpolling business services, that is, business services which are not automatically called by the production framework (through the inbound adapter) at the call interval.<br>
+The Director class is used for nonpolling business services, that is, business services which are not automatically called by the production framework (through the inbound adapter) at the call interval.<br>
 Instead these business services are created by a custom application by calling the Director.create_business_service() method.<br>
 This class defines: